PlanetaryRobotics/ergodic-search/README.md

 1. Derive from the ```DynModule``` base class defined in ```ergodic_search.dynamics```.
 2. Contain a ```forward``` method that uses ```self.controls``` to compute a trajectory.
 Note that the trajectory __should not__ include the starting position as the first point and should have the same number of steps as the controls.
 3. Be differentiable via autodiff or provide an explicit gradient for the trajectory wrt the controls.
-This means using Pytorch functions like ```torch.cumsum``` instead of for loops to compute the trajectory.
+This means using Pytorch functions like ```torch.cumsum``` instead of for loops or defining custom autograd functions with a forward and backward method to implement gradient computations (more information on this approach can be found [here](https://pytorch.org/tutorials/beginner/examples_autograd/two_layer_net_custom_function.html).

 User-defined dynamics modules can be provided to the planner on initialization via the ```dyn_model``` parameter.
 All examples rely on the included differential drive class.